 By Amanda Duncan, President, PartnerOne Environmental

-There are over 14 million properties that are vacant or abandoned across the United States.
+There are millions of properties that are vacant or abandoned across the US, and the vacancy rate continues to increase as a result of Covid 19.
 Real estate is considered a vacant property when it is not currently occupied or in use.
 Vacant properties can be commercial, retail, industrial, or residential in nature.
 These properties bring down surrounding property values and hinder redevelopment.
 In addition, many environmental risks can be discovered, furthering impacting the structure itself or nearby areas.

 Potential exposures for vacant properties may include: